x-atlas-consortia/donor-metadata/README.md

 # Business rules
 1. The application can only update metadata for an existing donor; it does not create donor entities in provenance.
-2. The application will not update metadata for a donor that is associated with published datasets.
 2. The application can document a maximum of 10 medical conditions.
 The application cannot update metadata for a donor if the current metadata includes more than 10 conditions.
 3. The application will only update metadata if there was a change.
 4. In SenNet, the application will only update donors that are human sources.